-- Expenses for medical care (described in Section 213(d) of the Internal Revenue Code) previously incurred by you, your spouse, your dependent or your beneficiary or necessary for you, your spouse, your dependent or your beneficiary to obtain medical care. - Costs directly related to the purchase of your principal residence (excluding mortgage payments). - Tuition, related educational fees, and room and board expenses for the next twelve (12) months of post-secondary education for yourself, your spouse, your dependent or your beneficiary. - Amounts necessary to prevent your eviction from your principal residence or foreclosure on the mortgage of your principal residence. - Payments for burial or funeral expenses for your deceased parent, spouse, children, other dependents or beneficiaries. - Expenses for the repair of damage to your principal residence without regard to the limit on casualty losses that are deductible for income tax purposes under IRC 165(h). - expenses arising from federally declared disasters, such as your expenses and losses (including loss of income) attributable to that disaster, provided your principal residence or place of employment was in an area FEMA designates as qualifying for individual assistance.
+- expenses for medical care (described in Section 213(d) of the Internal Revenue Code) previously incurred by you, your spouse, your dependents or your beneficiaries or necessary for you, your spouse, your dependents or your beneficiaries to obtain medical care. - costs directly related to the purchase of your principal residence (excluding mortgage payments).

+- tuition, related educational fees, and room and board expenses for the next twelve (12) months of post-secondary education for yourself, your spouse, your dependents or your beneficiaries. - amounts necessary to prevent your eviction from your principal residence or foreclosure on the mortgage of your principal residence. - payments for burial or funeral expenses for your deceased parent, spouse, children, other dependents or beneficiaries.

+• expenses for the repair of damage to your principal residence that would qualify for the casualty deduction under the Internal Revenue Code without regard to the limit on casualty losses that are deductible for income tax purposes under IRC 165(h).

+• expenses for disasters arising from federally declared disasters, such as your expenses and losses (including loss of income) attributable to that disaster, provided your principal residence or place of employment was in an area FEMA designates as qualifying for individual assistance.

 The ability to obtain a hardship distribution for certain expenses of your beneficiary is effective August 17, 2006.
-Your beneficiary, for this purpose, is someone you designate under the Plan to receive your death benefit who is not otherwise your spouse or dependent.
+A beneficiary is someone you designate under the Plan to receive your death benefit who is not otherwise your spouse or dependent.